Indiana

 A person who “has had the right to vote revoked by reason of a felony conviction and the right has not been restored” is disqualified from jury service; the right to serve as a juror is automatically restored upon restoration of the right to vote.
 Ind.
 Code § 33-28-5-18.

-A person convicted of a felony, or who pled guilty or nolo contendere, is disqualified from holding or being a candidate for elected office. § 3-8-1-5(c)(3).
+A person convicted of a felony, or who pled guilty or nolo contendere, is disqualified from holding or being a candidate for elected office.
+Ind.
+Code § 3-8-1-5(d)(3).
+Disabilities affecting the right to hold office due to a felony conviction may be removed if the conviction was reversed, vacated, set aside, expunged under § 35-38-9 (see Part III, infra), or pardoned. § 3-8-1-5(c).
 Whenever a person is convicted of misdemeanor violation of the laws against bribery, conflict of interest, and official misconduct, the sentencing court may include in the sentence an order rendering the person ineligible to hold office of profit or trust for a period not to exceed 10 years. § 35-50-5-1.1(a).
-Disabilities affecting the right to hold office may be removed by expungement under Ind.
-Code § 35-38-9 (see Part II, infra) or by pardon.

-Firearms rights may also be restored by pardon if 15 years have passed since commission of the offense. § 35-47-2-20(a).
+Firearms rights may also be restored by pardon (other than those convicted of an offense included in § 35-42 (“Offenses Against the Person”)), if 15 years have passed since commission of the offense. § 35-47-2-20(a).
 The governor may also issue a conditional pardon under § 11-9-2-4, which will remove the handgun disability “if the superintendent [of State Police] determines after an investigation that circumstances have changed since the pardoned conviction was entered to such an extent that the pardoned person is likely to handle handguns in compliance with the law.” § 35-47-2-20(b).
 A person convicted of domestic violence may petition the court five years after conviction to regain handgun privileges. § 35-47-4-7-(b).

 II.
 Pardon policy & practice